 There are recommended topics if you so need some inspiration, but you can also write about personal experiences.

-We also work with many existing structures on campus, including both student unions, the SU and the KPA, LQBTQ+ Soc, BAME Soc, Decolonise Keele and we have collaborated on projects with two of the institutes, The Institute for Liberal Arts and Science (ILAS) and the Keele Institute for Social Inclusion (KISI).
-We welcome the chance to work with as many people as possible and are hoping to work more with medics at Keele next year.
+We work with many existing structures on campus, including both student unions, the SU and the KPA, LQBTQ+ Soc, BAME Soc, Decolonise Keele.
+We have also collaborated on projects with two of the institutes, The Institute for Liberal Arts and Science (ILAS) and the Keele Institute for Social Inclusion (KISI).
+We will also be working with The Keele Institute for Innovation and Teaching Excellence (KIITE).

-How to take part in our mission:
+How to take part in the project:

 - Speak for us: If you can be a speaker or participate in a panel, coffee morning or event please get in touch.

 - Write for us: If you can write for our website, where we aim to collect intersectional women’s experiences – get in touch to let us know.

 - Direct the collective: If you have recommended reading or an article that speaks to this project, send it our way!
 We will collect reading on one of the pages.